Note

 How external identity providers work

-When a user attempts to access the Kubernetes API server:
+When a user attempts to access the Kubernetes API server using structured authentication with an external identity provider, the authentication and authorization flow is as follows:

-While AKS structured authentication allows any OIDC-compliant identity provider, common examples include:
+While AKS structured authentication allows any OIDC-compliant identity provider, common providers include:

 Note